 FND 242 | Begin with the End in Mind: Grant Budgeting

-How to start use a grant's end goals to develop a budget and develop the proper budgeting structures to promote compliance and ease reporting.
+How to use a grant's end goals to develop a budget, and the proper budgeting structures to promote compliance and ease reporting.

 FND 243 | Grant Reporting for Impact

 How to set your organization up for success by establishing systems for data collection and tracking, considering both quantitative and qualitative reporting requirements.

 - Spring starting January 16, 2020